Rhystic1/nikke-db-vue-story-gen/README.md

 This is a fork of Nikke-DB that includes a Story and Roleplay generator using the pre-existing Live2D Visualizer feature.

-**NOTE: YOU MUST provide your own API key (currently Gemini or Perplexity) to use this feature!
+**NOTE: YOU MUST provide your own API key (currently Gemini, Perplexity or OpenRouter) to use this feature!
 I am also NOT RESPONSIBLE for any cost that you might incur while using your API key for this feature!**

 ## Features
 - Uses the existing Live2D Visualizer feature to display characters and animations that intelligently adapts to the dialogue and actions of your story!